Tips to sell your house quicker in 2015

 - Choose the best house buyer

-It’s important that you select the best buyer.
+It’s important that you select the best property buyer.
 The potential buyer who offers you the highest price isn’t necessarily the one you should choose.
 It is important that you find out the details about how the buyer is planning to finance the property- cash buyers are the best.
 Get your agent to do as much research on the buyer as possible.
 By choosing the wrong buyer, you may end up having a stressful and long sale.

 - Holding the property deal together

 Holding the deal together is usually the hardest part of the home selling process.
 The longer you take to reach exchange of contracts, the higher the chance of the whole deal falling through.
 You should communicate regularly with your solicitor so that you can find out what stage you are at.
 You should also stay in contact with your agent as she/he can give you important about the progress of your buyer.